npm/rfcs/accepted/0000-dependency-selector-syntax.md

 - `:link` when a dependency is linked
 - `:deduped` when a dependency has been deduped
 - `:override` when a dependency is an override
-- `:extraneous` when a dependency could be but is not deduped
+- `:extraneous` when a dependency exists but is not defined as a dependency of any node
+- `:invalid` when a dependency version is out of its ancestors specified range
+- `:missing` when a dependency is not found on disk
 - `:outdated` when a dependency is not `latest`
 - `:vulnerable` when a dependency has a `CVE`
 - `:semver(<spec>)` matching a valid [`node-semver`](https://github.com/npm/node-semver) spec